alephium/www/src/content/blog/2023-03-27_Design-Contest--All-Things-Leman-b33fa2ca1eba/index.md

 description: 'The best design will be featured in Alephium’s SWALPH shop!'
 ---

-The best design will be featured in Alephium’s SWALPH shop!

----

 ### Design Contest: All Things Leman

 #### The best design will be featured in Alephium’s SWALPH shop!